b3rendsh/msxdos2s/README.md

 # msxdos2s
 - MSX DOS 2.2 in a 32K ROM package
-- BEER-IDE driver 2.0 that is compatible with MSX DOS 2.2 and other disk systems
+- BEER and SODA IDE driver that is compatible with MSX DOS 2.2 and other disk systems
 - Disk hardware interface

 ## 32K MSX DOS 2.2